-- If after that initial period, a family requires further financial assistance, they may apply for a further, once off grant, to help them meet their ongoing financial obligations in the absence of the income of the emergency services worker or access to any insurance payments.
+- If, after that initial period, a family requires further financial assistance, they may approach the Agency Head for a further, one off grant, to help them meet their ongoing financial obligations in the absence of the income of the emergency services worker or access to any insurance payments.

 How to Access Financial Relief from the Foundation

-- The family will be contacted as soon as possible after the death or injury becomes known and assuming they wish to receive such a grant, arrangements made to provide funds without delay.
+- The family will be contacted as soon as possible after the death or injury becomes known to determine their need, and assuming they wish to receive such a grant, arrangements made to provide funds without delay.

-- A request for further financial assistance should be submitted in writing to the Agency Head, who will liaise with the Emergency Services Foundation Secretariat at its official address:P.O.
-Box 403, Essendon North 3041.Victoria.
+- A request for further financial assistance from the ESF should be submitted in writing to the Agency Head, who will liaise with the Emergency Services Foundation CEO.